Tai Tong Road stop

 Tai Tong Road (大棠路) is an at-grade MTR Light Rail stop located at the junction of Castle Peak Road and Tai Tong Road in Yuen Long District.
 It began service on 18 September 1988 and belongs to Zone 5.
 This stop used to be known as "大棠道" in Chinese but it was renamed to "大棠路" on 13 June 2010; its English name remains unchanged.

+The stop has many shops and office buildings found here, giving the nickname Causeway Bay of the New Territories.